 A number of corpora are available for the study of Irish English.
 These vary in range, size and stage of completeness.
 The following list is intended to convey an impression of the current situation.
 Only those corpora which are in the public domain or to which the academic community has some kind of access are mentioned here.
 Many authors who work on Irish English have collections of data which they have used and still use for their linguistic analyses.
 The nature of the data is normally discussed in their studies but access is not provided through printed material or online sources.

-This is a new corpus currently being compiled by Carolina P. Amador Moreno (University of Extremadura, Cáceres, Spain) and Kevin McCafferty (University of Bergen, Norway) and consisting of emigrant letters from Ireland over the past two to three centuries.
-The data is unique in providing a window on vernacular Irish English usage (mostly of a Northern Irish origin) and has already been used as a basis for two PhD theses at the University of Bergen, Norway.
+This corpus, compiled by Carolina P. Amador Moreno (University of Extremadura, Cáceres, Spain) and Kevin McCafferty (University of Bergen, Norway, now retired), consists of emigrant letters from Ireland over the past two to three centuries.
+The data is unique in providing a window on vernacular Irish English usage (mostly of a Northern Irish origin) and has already been used as a basis for a number of PhD theses at the University of Bergen, Norway.
 For more details, see the following:

 McCafferty, Kevin and Carolina P. Amador Moreno 2012.
 ‘A Corpus of Irish English Correspondence (CORIECOR): A tool for studying the history and evolution of Irish English’, in: Bettina Migge and Máire Ní Chiosáin (eds), New Perspectives in Irish English.
 Amsterdam: John Benjamins, pp. 265-288.

-This survey was initiated in the 1970s and carried out at the Department of English, Queen’s University, Belfast under the direction of Dr. Michael Barry.
+This survey was initiated in the 1970s and carried out at the Department of English, Queen’s University, Belfast under the direction of Dr. Michael Barry for about a decade.
 It was discontinued in the early 1980s.
-What material is publicly available can be found on the DVD accompanying the book A Sound Atlas of Irish English by the present author (see relevant node in the tree on the left).
+A certain amount of material that was publicly available at the time can be found on the DVD accompanying the book A Sound Atlas of Irish English by the present author (see relevant node in the tree on the left).

 Under the supervision of Dr. John Kirk, Department of English, Queen’s University, Belfast, this corpus has been compiled during the 1990s.
 It consists of transcriptions of a section of the tape recordings for the previous corpus.
 For information, please contact Dr. Kirk at info@johnmkirk.co.uk.
 The corpus has been used in a number of investigations such as that by Simone Zwickl (see Zwickl 2002 in the references section)